kcbimal/QHELD/README.txt

 3. The next step consists of generating atomic positions that are consistent with the normal modes at a given temperature.
 3.1 Run:
      '/normal_modes/stochastic_position_generator.py'
+This reads the frequencies from "qpoints.yaml" and update positions accordingly.
+%%%%%%
+*** so from stage 1, grab "qpoints.yaml" from stage_0 and run .py code, so on ***
+%%%%%
-This will generate 20 instances file that contains "positions", "KPOINTS" and "cell parameter (a)" with file name "Ta_3.319_300K_QE_in_stage_1_instance_....*"
+This will generate 10-20 instances file that contains "positions", "KPOINTS" and "cell parameter (a)" with file name "Ta_3.319_300K_QE_in_stage_1_instance_....*"

 The temperature 'temp' and number of configurations 'nconfigurations' must be provided by the user in the code, as well as some weird things like the mass of the types of atoms in the system.
 The code needs the information in SPOSCAR and in 'phonopy.yalm' generated in previous steps and it writes atomic configurations in the QE format.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%   increate   %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 4. Do short MD runs using the generated atomic configurations and use HELD to get updated (more accurate) force_constants.
+For this:
-4.1 Copy 'increate' and  2 'jobcreate..py' file to each stage in normal_modes and Run "increate" to generate .in file for MD run
+4.1 Copy 'increate' file to each stage in normal_modes and Run "increate" to generate .in file for MD run
-     anaconda prompt terminal cmd: bash increate
-     use python for: 'jobcreate.py' & 'jobcreate_embeded.py'
+     anaconda prompt terminal cmd: ./increate or bash increate use python for: 'jobcreate.py' & 'jobcreate_embeded.py'

 NOTE: double check temp, lattice, natoms and all possible parameters